code-423n4/2023-08-dopex-findings/data/chaduke-Analysis.md

     Architecture recommendations
        1) The delegate machansim does not seem to be necessary.
 It only complicates the codebase but with no or obvious benefits to the end        users.

-       2. The integation amont different contracts are based on roles. it might be better to use one main contract and integrate them together during deployment.
+       2. The integation among different contracts are based on roles. it might be better to use one main contract and integrate them together during deployment.
 Roles can be assigned afterwards and might expose additional vulnerabilities to allow additional contracts/modules to be implanted.
 This might be dangeous for such open ecosystem.

+       3. The integration between RdpxV2Core and PerpetualAtlanticVault can be improved.
+Currently, when RdpxV2Core._purchaseOptions() calls PerpetualAtlanticVault.purchase(amount, to), the recipient ``to`` is actually not used.
+The minted tokens were sent to addresses.rdpxV2Core instead.
+The assumption is that ``to``, msg.sender, and addresses.rdpxV2Core will all be equal to each other.
+This leaves some risk if such assumption is not true one day - for example, a new module with the role of ``RDPXV2CORE_ROLE`` is added
+A better integration would be to eliminate the ``to`` argument, and simply mint tokens for the msg.sender, which in this case, is always RdpxV2Core due to the modifier of the PerpetualAtlanticVault.purchase() function.

     Codebase quality analysis